nakipelo/orchid-ckeditor/readme.md

 CKEditor 4 integration with Laravel Orchid Platform for creating rich text editors in the admin panel.

+> **Important**: This package uses CKEditor 4.22.1, which is the last free version.
+All subsequent versions (4.23+) are LTS versions that require a commercial license purchase.

 ## Features

 - ✅ Full integration with Laravel Orchid Platform
-- ✅ CKEditor 4 with file upload support
+- ✅ CKEditor 4.22.1 (last free version) with file upload support
 - ✅ Laravel File Manager integration
 - ✅ Stimulus controller for modern JavaScript
 - ✅ Customizable editor options